 (See general education pages for the requirement this course meets.)
 Advisory: EWRT 211 and READ 211 (or LART 211), or ESL 272 and 273.
 Two hours laboratory for the one-half unit course (24 hours total per quarter); three hours laboratory for the one unit course (36 hours total per quarter).
 (This course is included in the Kinesiology Motor Development Family of activity courses.
 Please see Course Repetition, Repeatability and Families page for more information.)

-An introduction to the discipline of Physical Education through the practice of human motor development using the application of physical training methodologies.
+An introduction to the discipline of Kinesiology through the practice of human motor development using the application of physical training methodologies.
 The focus of this course will examine basic tenets of anaerobic training including the overload principle, training intensity and periodization.
 Includes exercise physiology concepts, nutrition, strength development, flexibility, and the FITT principle.

-KNES 42CHigh Intensity Motor Training1⁄2 UnitKNES 42CX1 Unit
+KNES 42C High Intensity Motor Training 1⁄2 Unit KNES 42CX 1 Unit

-(Formerly P E 7C and P E 7CX respectively.)
 (See general education pages for the requirement this course meets.)
 Advisory: EWRT 211 and READ 211 (or LART 211), or ESL 272 and 273.
 Two hours laboratory for the one-half unit course (24 hours total per quarter); three hours laboratory for the one unit course (36 hours total per quarter).
 (This course is included in the Kinesiology Motor Development Family of activity courses.
 Please see Course Repetition, Repeatability and Families page for more information.)

-An introduction to the discipline of Physical Education through human motor development, Emphasis will be placed upon heart rate based Interval training.
+An introduction to the 'aliscipline of Kinesiology through human motor development.Emphasis will be placed upon heart rate based Interval training.
 Peak and reserve rates will provide a backdrop for elevated motor training.
 Improved health and fitness will be the main focus for students whether novice or elite.
 Interaction will occur in a collaborative setting.

-KNES 42D Aquatic Motor Development 1/2 Unit KNES 42DX 1 Unit
+KNES 42D Aquatic Motor Development 1⁄2 Unit KNES 42DX 1 Unit

+(See general education pages for the requirement this course meets.)
 Advisory: EWRT 211 and READ 211 (or LART 211), or ESL 272 and 273.
-Two hours laboratory for the one-half unit course (24 hours total per quarter);

-three hours laboratory for the one unit course (36 hours total per quarter).
+Two hours laboratory for the one-half unit course (24 hours total per quarter): three hours laboratory for the one unit course (36 hours total per quarter).
 (This course is included in the Kinesiology Motor Development Family of activity courses.
 Please see Course Repetition, Repeatability and Families page for more information.)

-An introduction to the discipline of Physical Education through human motor development.
+An introduction to the discipline of Kinesiology through human motor development.
 The aquatic arena will be used as the domain of exercise.
-Competitive swim training, Water Polo, water gait training, interval swimming, long and short course swimming will be introduced.
+Competitive swim training, water polo, water gait training, interval swimming, long and short course swimming will be introduced.

-KNES 45 Introduction to Kinesiology 4 Units (Formerly P E 30.)
+KNES 45 Introduction to Kinesiology 4 Units

 (See general education pages for the requirement this course meets.)
 Advisory: EWRT 211 and READ 211 (or LART 211), or ESL 272 and 273.
+Four hours lecture (48 hours total per quarter).